 The inevitable result of a high fertility rate is too many mouths to feed (overpopulation), and the common symptoms of overpopulation include famine, disease, war, and mass execution.

-Overpopulation could be solved this century, worldwide, and it wouldn’t be as difficult as it sounds.
+Overpopulation has to be solved as soon as possible, worldwide… and, fortunately, it might not be as difficult as it sounds.
 Since 1978, the Chinese have been the undisputed leaders in family planning.
 Since the 1980s China has transformed itself from a struggling peasant economy into one of the healthiest and strongest nations in history… and of all the factors that have contributed to China’s success and vitality, its one-child-per-couple policy (fertility rate of 1) is by far the most important and effective.
 No other factor (arguably, maybe) even comes close to its family planning program.
 (Read more about family planning in China… )

-Chinese experts should be allowed… (not only allowed but encouraged, even supported and funded by the rest of the world) to help overcrowded nations in Africa and elsewhere (those that want the help) to set up well-integrated family planning networks throughout their societies, patterned after the networks established in China back in the 1980s, which extended from the central government into every province, and into every community and family.
+Chinese experts should be allowed… (not only allowed but encouraged, even supported and funded by the rest of the world) to help struggling African nations (those that want the help) to set up well-integrated family planning networks throughout their societies, patterned after the networks established in China back in the 1980s, which extended from the central government into every province, and into every community and family.
 (Read more… )